block-core/blockcore-identity/README.md

+WARNING: This branch was left here for backup / reference, it's an implementation that relies on JWT-VCs and not JSON-LD VCs.
+JSON-LD VCs is the selected path forward.

 # Blockcore Identity Library (JS)

 Library that helps working with DIDs (decentralized identities) on Blockcore and resolve DID Document from the "did:is" DID Method.